go-faast/monero-crypto-utils/README.md

-# @xmr-core/xmr-crypto-utils
+# monero-crypto-utils

-Core crypto operations for Monero
+A fork of @xmr-core/xmr-crypto-utils without any ledger device functions and dependencies.

 ## Features